EdenTree and Alice

-EdenTree is proud to announce our new partnership with Team GB Olympic athlete Alice Dearing.
+EdenTree is proud to work with Team GB Olympic Marathon swimmer Alice Dearing.

 Pioneering spirit in the world of open water swimming

-Just as we have been pioneers in the delivery of responsible and sustainable investment opportunities, Alice has been demonstrating her pioneering spirit in the world of open water swimming and became the first black woman to represent Team GB in the sport.
+Just as we have been pioneers in the delivery of responsible and sustainable investment opportunities, Alice is a pioneer in the world of open water swimming and became the first black woman to represent Team GB in the Olympics.

 Open water swimming is an endurance event – it is the equivalent of the marathon for runners.
 To achieve at this event, not only do you need momentum, great rhythm and tactical intelligence, but you also face challenging sea conditions, which can be volatile and changeable.
 In addition, Alice’s swimming performance can be heavily affected by marine pollution and degradation, a key area in which we look to engage companies as part of our investment process.

 We see a great many parallels between the challenges of open water swimming and the often uncertain world of investment.
 Like Alice, we are focused on endurance and are proud of our 30 year track record in delivering exceptional, long-term results for our clients regardless of the market environment.

 Aligning principles and core values with elite performance

 Our connection with Alice is about more than just elite athletic performance, we have a shared passion to engage and create change for our community and the environment.
 To deliver performance with principles.
 Alice’s determination to break boundaries within her sport and her inspiring work outside the swimming arena align with our commitment to engagement, inclusion and diversity.
 She, like us, is striving to make the world a better place.

 Change only comes when a few are willing to stand up for what they believe in and to break boundaries.
 This is something EdenTree has been doing for over 30 years and as the first black woman to represent Great Britain in swimming at the Olympic Games (Tokyo 2020), these are principles which Alice follows and believes in.